seaweeddol/calculator/README.md

 - If operator is pressed after = when no operator has been selected yet, current number is not saved to result
 - If operator is not empty, and operator is pressed after equal sign, last value is used for operate()
 - ~~If = is pressed between numbers and num2 is not empty, the number is appended to num2 variable~~ 2/27/2019
+- Backspace button runs into problems if pressed after an operator